fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/cs424-spring-2025-syllabus.md

   - Due week 8

 #### Late Days
 Assignments must be submitted by the deadlines.
 If you are unable to complete a project by the deadline, a documented compelling excuse (such as illness, hospitalization) is required.
-If you are unable to complete a project on time, each late day will incur a 10-point deduction per 24-hour period past the deadline.
+Teams will have four late days to use during the entire semester. **After the four late days have been used, each late day will result in a 10-point deduction (out of 100 points per assignment) for each day past the deadline.**

 ***